waellerbe/hello-world/README.md

 This is an entry from William A Ellerbe
 I created a branch to show [changes](commits "A change is a commit on GitHUb") to this Readme file

-:book: As my knowledge grows, I will use this experience.
+:book:  As my knowledge grows,
-to contribute changes to other projects here on GitHub.
+I will use this experience to contribute changes to other projects here on GitHub.

+Looking forward to the opportunity to [collaborate](GitHub "Social application development") on projects.

 :pencil: **Creative Side Note:**
 We can add colors in Markdown